- Admissions & Aid

 only to the literature, but also purposefulness to the population with which he self-identifies.

-the Edinboro University Honors Scholar, lives on the third floor of Earp Hall.
+the PennWest Edinboro Honors Scholar, lives on the third floor of Earp Hall.
 This is the Honors LLC.
 There, she hosts scholar hours weekly.
 During her hours, student have the opportunity to stop by, learn study techniques, get assistance with homework assignments, have papers proofread, talk about resources on campus or simply hang out.

 In addition Hannah organizes events for honors students throughout the semester as part of the Honors College's continuing Enrichment Meeting series, designed to give students knowledge they might not typically receive in the classroom.